gkapfham/codepalousa2021-presentation-tada/slides.md

   }
 </style>

-## TaDa tool bridges the experimental and analytical
+## TaDa tool bridges the experimental and analytical!

 <v-clicks>